Degrees and Certificates

 Why Choose This Program

-Early Childhood Education: Early Childhood Education classes prepare graduates for work in many human services positions.
-Classes focus on human development, behavior management, inclusive learning environment, curriculum planning, and learning strategies.
+If a student is interested in Early Childhood Education, our classes will prepare them for work in various human services positions.
+Our curriculum focuses on human development, behavior management, inclusive learning environment, curriculum planning, and learning strategies.
+New!
+Check out our Early Childhood Education Certificate.

-Elementary Education Foundations: Students interested in teaching grades Kindergarten through sixth grade begin their teacher preparation at SCTCC and transfer seamlessly to any of the seven universities in the Minnesota State system that have an elementary education bachelor’s degree.
+Students interested in teaching in elementary schools, kindergarten through sixth grade, can choose to focus on Elementary Education Foundations.
+In the SCTCC program, we provide our students with their teaching foundations.
+After graduation, students can seamlessly transfer to any of the seven universities in the Minnesota State system that have an elementary education bachelor’s degree.

-Special Education: Students in this career path would work with children with disabilities and work closely with parents, specialists, and administrators to promote inclusiveness for every child.
-Students interested in teaching in special education will begin their teacher preparation at SCTCC and transfer seamlessly to any of the seven universities in the Minnesota State system that have a special education degree.
+Students at SCTCC even have the opportunity to focus on Special Education.
+Students interested in this career path would work with children with disabilities and work closely with parents, specialists, and administrators to promote inclusiveness for every child.
+At SCTCC, students in the Special Education program will learn the preparation skills needed before transferring to any of the seven universities in the Minnesota State system that have a special education bachelor’s degree.

-Before being placed in an Internship, students will be required to complete and submit a MN Department of Human Service (DHS) Background Study form.
-If you have been arrested, charged or convicted of any criminal offense, you should investigate the impact that the arrest, charge or conviction may have on your chances of employment in the field you intend to study, or on your ability to obtain federal, state, and other higher education financial aid.
+SCTCC students in the Education program have the opportunity of being placed in an internship.
+Students are required to complete and submit a MN Department of Human Service (DHS) Background Study form before starting their internship.
+If you have been arrested, charged, or convicted of any criminal offense, you should investigate the impact that the arrest, charge, or conviction may have on your chances of employment in the field you intend to study, or on your ability to obtain federal, state, and other higher education financial aid.

 - Inclusion in learning environments